aburaihan98/workify-client/README.md

 # Employee Management Website

-This Employee Management website allows HR to manage employees' workflows, monitor payment history, and approve payments.
-Employees can record their work, view payment history, and interact with HR.
-The website is secure, easy to use, and designed to streamline employee management tasks in any organization.
+Employee Management Website with authentication, roles (Employee, HR, Admin), and workflows.
+The dashboard allows HR to monitor employee tasks, salaries, and payment history.
+Employees can add tasks, track hours, and view their salary history.
+Admins can manage users, assign HR roles, and approve payments.
+The project uses JWT for role-based access, integrates a payment gateway, and ensures responsiveness across devices.

 ### Screenshot